miraai/Giveaway/docs/documentation/generaldesc.md

 Memcache is an in-memory cache shared across the instances.
 This provides extremely high speed access to information cached by the web server (e.g. authentication or account information).

+### 2.1.1 System Interface

+System user can share details and information binded to his account and stored in the database through Internet connection.

+### 2.1.2 User Interface

+Screen format and list structure should be easily accessible to all users as well as easy to use.
+System must be user friendly and interactive.

+All system fuctions should be avaliable for all system users.

+### 2.1.3 Hardware Interface

+System does not require any hardware support because it is located on the Network.

+### 2.1.4 Software Interface

+- Language: Java
+- Frontend: JSP
+- Backend: Spring Framework

+### 2.1.5 Communication Interface

+Users communicate through the Internet network.

+### 2.1.6 Memory Requirements

+The system requires the minimal ammount of RAM and HDD memory definied by its system requirements.

+### 2.1.7 Operations

+User sfirst have to register his user account by filling the registration form.
+System provides the interface for the account personalization (username, email and password changes) required for the user to log in.
+System has to provide the data backup in case of data loss.

+## 2.2 Product Functions